 There are a ton of fantastic puzzles and toys that’ll help with your German Shepherd’s mental stimulation.
 If not what I recommended, I suggest you get them something.

-German Shepherds are fantastic dogs.
-They’re one of the most popular breeds in the world for a reason.
+German Shepherds are fantastic dogs that bring the brains and brawn.
+GSDs are some of the most popular breeds in the world for a reason.
 But know that they come with a lot of work.

 When deciding which dog breed to raise, never pick one based on how “intelligent” they are.
 All dogs are capable of learning basic tricks and commands.
-Some just require more patience than others.
+Some dog breeds just require more patience or consistency than others.

 Posts you may like: